CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

 P(G) = \frac{e^{-H(G)}}{Z} = \prod_{i<j} e^{-\beta_w w_{ij}} \beta_w
 \end{equation}

-Hence, the edge **weights are exponentially distributed random variables**.
+In other words, the edge **weights are exponentially distributed random variables**, and the probability of the graph is the product of the probability of each edge under the exponential distribution (not to be confused with *exponential family*).
 With the substitution $p(w) = e^{-\beta_w w} \beta_w$ we can write the probability of a graph in the continuous weighted random graph model as:

 \begin{equation}
 P(G) = \prod_{i<j} p(w_{ij})
 \end{equation}